fw4spl-org/fw4spl-doc/SAD/src/SDM-SAD-GenericScene.rst

 Manager
 ~~~~~~~~

-The VtkRenderService is the manager service of the VTK scene.
+The SRender is the manager service of the VTK scene.
 This service works on an object of type
 `fwData::Composite` that contains all objects to display.

 The manager retrieves its specified container.
 The VTK context (vtkRender and vtkRenderWindow) is installed in the